hjm10/WebProgrammingCW/README.md

 *2D Multiplayer Game (monster game)*

 **Game Idea/Rules:**
-- There are 5 players that start running at the beginning of the game  (horizontally across the screen)
+- The player starts running at the beginning of the game.
-- After 10(?) seconds of running, the monster is released and starts chasing the players across the screen
+- The player has to avoid the pillars by passing through the gaps in between them.
-- The players must navigate randomly generated obstacles that change each time
+- After 10 seconds of running, the monster is released and starts chasing the player across the screen.
-- To win the game, the players must reach the end of the map
+- The player must navigate throught the pillars whilst being chased by the monster, if they are hit by the pillar the monster will start to catch up to them.
-- Have the option of difficulty: Easy, Medium and Hard
+- To win the game, the players must reach the end of the course and not get killed by the monster.
-- The harder the difficulty, the faster the monster and the more obstacles there are
+- Enjoy the game

 **Graphics Needed:**
 - [Players](https://craftpix.net/freebies/assassin-mage-viking-free-pixel-art-game-heroes/)